Historic Central Bhutan – 11 Days

 DAY 06: BUMTHANG

-In the morning visit Kurjey Lhakhang, one of the most sacred places in the kingdom where Bhutan’s patron saint Guru Rimpoche meditated and 7th century Jambay Lhakhang.
+In the morning visit Kurjey Lhakhang, one of the most sacred places in the kingdom where Bhutan’s patron saint Guru Rimpoche meditated and 7th-century Jambay Lhakhang.

 After lunch, visit Jakar Dzong and Tamshing Lhakhang, founded in 1501 by Pemalingpa and containing interesting and ancient Buddhist wall paintings.
-Afterwards enjoy exploring the village of Jakar, Bumthang’s main township.
+Afterward enjoy exploring the village of Jakar, Bumthang’s main township.
 Overnight at your lodge in Jakar, Bumthang.